-After you give birth, it’s normal for your entire midsection to seem quite foreign.
-Perhaps it seems like you have no abdominal muscles at all.
+After you give birth – whether that was a few days ago or several years ago — it’s normal for your entire midsection to seem quite foreign.
+Perhaps it feels like you have no abdominal muscles at all, or perhaps your belly still looks pregnant.
 First, do not panic.
 This is completely normal.
-Second, PLEASE do not act on any urge to do thousands of sit-ups or planks in an attempt to “get your abs back,” as this can have the opposite effect.
-You can absolutely have a strong core again, perhaps even stronger than it was prior to pregnancy, but it does require a methodical approach to recovery.
-In this piece, we’ll discuss the most important muscles to focus on, 5 powerful core recovery exercises, and some important tips to expedite your recovery.
+Second, do not act on any urge to do thousands of sit-ups, planks, or other core exercises in an attempt to “get your abs back.”
+While well-intentioned, this can have the opposite effect.
+You can absolutely have a strong core again – perhaps even stronger than it was prior to pregnancy – but it does require a methodical approach to recovery.

 Now let’s discuss 5 powerful exercises that strengthen these critical Core Canister muscles.
 Move through the exercises below in numerical order (not progressing onto the next move until you’ve mastered the previous).
 Spend about 5-8 minutes (1-2 times per day) focusing on a few of the techniques until you gradually move through them.
 While these may not feel like the traditional core exercises you are used to, after 1-2 weeks of consistent daily practice, you will feel a difference.

 - 360° Breathing: We call this the #1 most effective core exercise because it activates all your Core Canister muscles and gets them working together in harmony.
 Watch the video below, which explains not only how to perform the exercise, but how to incorporate it into all your movements to dramatically improve the effectiveness of every move you do.
 Master this move, and it’s like doing over 20,000 reps per day of the best core work there is.

 2. 360° 2-Step Exhales: This is a progression on 360° Breathing that increases the activation in your transverse abdominis (TVA) — your largest and innermost abdominal muscle (AKA your body’s “inner girdle”).